arthurfiorette/sink-library/README.md

 [![Forks][forks-shield]][forks-url] [![Stargazers][stars-shield]][stars-url] [![Issues][issues-shield]][issues-url] [![License][license-shield]][license-url]

-# SinkAPI
+# Sink - Your spigot library for 1.8

-This site is the SinkAPI github, a Spigot / Bukkit development api for Minecraft Java Edition, for more questions, go to Wiki.
+A Spigot / Bukkit library for developing Minecraft Java Edition plugins.

+For more answers, go to wiki.

 ## Contributing